binnes/WiFiMeshRaspberryPi/additionalResources/HEADERLESS_SETUP.md

     }
     ```

-    You should relplace **network name** with the WiFi network name you want the Pi to connect to on boot and **password** with the WiFi network network password.
+    You should replace **network name** with the WiFi network name you want the Pi to connect to on boot and **password** with the WiFi network network password.

 Eject the SD card from your laptop and insert it into the Raspberry Pi.
-If you are using a USB WiFi dongle on a Pi Zero or Pi 1 Model A+ then insert the donge and power on the Raspberry Pi
+If you are using a USB WiFi dongle on a Pi Zero or Pi 1 Model A+ then insert the dongle and power on the Raspberry Pi

 You can now access your Raspberry Pi [using the command line](COMMAND_LINE_ACCESS.md)